mongodb/docs/source/includes/possibleValues-api-measurements-host-query-scanned.rst

    in a separate table here.

 .. list-table::
+   :widths: 40 60

    * - - ``QUERY_EXECUTOR_SCANNED``

-     - The average rate per second to scan index items during queries and query-plan evaluations.
-This rate is driven by the same value as ``totalKeysExamined`` in the output of :manual:`explain </reference/command/explain>`.
-This measurement is found on the host's ``Query Executor`` chart.
-To learn more about creating charts for host metrics in |mms|, see :doc:`/tutorial/view-diagnostics` and click the :guilabel:`MongoDB Process Metrics` tab.
+     - Average rate per second to scan index items during queries and query-plan evaluations found in the value of ``totalKeysExamined`` from the
+       :manual:`explain </reference/command/explain>` command.

    * - - ``QUERY_EXECUTOR_SCANNED_OBJECTS``

-     - The average rate per second to scan documents during queries and query-plan evaluations. |mms| derives the rate using the :manual:`explain </reference/command/explain>` output's ``totalDocsExamined`` value.
-This measurement is found on the host's ``Query Executor`` chart.
-To learn more about creating charts for host metrics in |mms|, see :doc:`/tutorial/view-diagnostics` and click the :guilabel:`MongoDB Process Metrics` tab.
+     - Average rate of documents scanned per second during queries and query-plan evaluations found in the value of ``totalDocsExamined`` from the
+       :manual:`explain </reference/command/explain>` command.

    * - - ``QUERY_TARGETING_SCANNED_PER_RETURNED``

-     - The ratio of the number of index items scanned to the number of documents returned.
-This measurement is found on the host's ``Query Targeting`` chart.
-To learn more about charts for host metrics in |mms|, see :doc:`/tutorial/view-diagnostics` and click the :guilabel:`MongoDB Process Metrics` tab.
+     - Ratio of the number of index items scanned to the number of documents returned.

    * - - ``QUERY_TARGETING_SCANNED_OBJECTS_PER_RETURNED``

-     - The ratio of the number of documents scanned to the number of documents returned.
-This measurement is found on the host's ``Query Targeting`` chart.
-To learn more about creating charts for host metrics in |mms|, see :doc:`/tutorial/view-diagnostics` and click the :guilabel:`MongoDB Process Metrics` tab.
+     - Ratio of the number of documents scanned to the number of documents returned.